AD – We were gifted a stay for the purpose of this blog post Family friendly rental cottage in the Cotswolds, all words and opinions are my own.

 When we were invited to visit Blenheim Palace to try out the Illuminated Light Trail we needed somewhere to stay.
 We were invited by Stay Cotswold, specialists in holiday cottages in the Cotswolds, to visit Gable Cottage located in the little Cotswold village of Ramsden.
 The cottage has been lovingly restored by its owners and proved to be the perfect base camp, for our Oxfordshire adventure.

 To say Gable Cottage is idealic is an understatement.
 Driving up from Sussex we arrived in the dark and the cold.
-But as soon as we entered the cottage the stress of the journey ebbed away.
+Meaning as soon as we entered the cottage the stress of the journey ebbed away.
 Beautifully appointed it is obvious on sight the love and care which has gone into the renovation of the cottage which was originally built in 1860.
 It has been sympathetically renovated and has a lot of charm that a period property brings, including stable style doors and a beautiful fire place.
 But at the same time it looks brand new inside and has all the mod cons you could possibly need for a very comfortable stay.
 Kindly the cottage had been decorated for Christmas with little touches in almost every room even with a Christmas tree.
 It was lovely seeing the boys faces light up as they saw it.

 Provided in the kitchen was a welcome basket that had chocolate Santa’s for the boys as well a chocolate coins and Panatonne for us.
 There was also tea, coffee, sugar, squash, jam, water and wine.
 In the fridge there was milk, butter and bread.
 They offer the facility to upgrade your welcome basket for a small fee.
 Invaluable if you know you are going to be arriving late.
 On the other side of the dining room is the lounge.

 Upstairs there are two good sized single bedrooms and a large double.
 Along with a family bathroom which has both a bath and a shower.
 The rooms have been thoughtfully put together.
 To keep with the Christmas theme each had Christmas bedding which was a lovely touch and the multi coloured towels were soft and fluffy.
 Again we found plenty of storage space.
 We did not use it, but there is also a travel cot, high chair and stair gates available should you require them.
 The kitchen is stocked with plastic plates, bowls and cups along with toddler cutlery.
 All making it very convenient if you are travelling with a young family.

 Gable Cottage is the perfect family bolt hole.
 Beautifully put together with everything you need on hand.
 Yet with a level of quality and luxury you very rarely find in the family market.
 We would definitely recommend Gable Cottage and wouldn’t have a second thought about booking a return trip.
-We just need to decide when!
+Meaning we just need to decide when!